College of Education and Professional Studies

 - Meet one of the following academic standards:

 - Attain a 2.75 or higher GPA in all undergraduate (UGPA) hours attempted.

 - Attain a 3.0 or higher GPA in the last 60 hours of undergraduate hours attempted.

-You must obtain a teacher's certificate or license in order to complete the Guidance and Counseling program.
+You must obtain a teacher's certificate or license in order to complete the School Counseling program.
 If you do not have a teaching background, you may want to pursue alternative certification in a teaching field related to your undergraduate degree.
 Contact the State Department of Education for information on alternative teaching certifications.
-If you obtain an alternative teacher license, you may be eligible to enter the Guidance and Counseling program.
+If you obtain an alternative teacher license, you may be eligible to enter the School Counseling program.
 The graduate office will allow you to enroll for up to 12 graduate hours while you complete this process.

 The vast majority of our students are working full time.
 They typically take two courses a semester and pick up some courses in the summer.
 Our program is designed for the working professional.
 The first classes start at 4:30 p.m. and end at approximately 7:15 p.m.
 The second round of classes start at 7:30 p.m.
 Each class meets one night a week during the regular semester.